dcai/test/README.md

 # test repository

-Some github or CI experiments.
+Some github repo or actions experiments.